JeffCoster/merge/README.md

 ```

 > Merger is invoked by calling **_compose(mergerMap, dataSources, document);_**
->- margerMap is a const containg the mapping json which maps the source json arrays and values to the html template
+>- margerMap is a const containing the mapping json which maps the source json arrays and values to the html template
 >- dataSources is json object that registers the source data (json) objects
 >- document is DOM of the html template

-> The **_if(debug)_** section is an optional section, to validate the mapping complies with the schema, and to help debug the mappimg
+> The **_if(debug)_** section is an optional section, to validate the mapping using the merger mapping schema
 >- generally, this would only be needed in the development of the mapping
+>- errors detected are output in the browser console

 For full documentation, in addition to this readme: see https://jeffcoster.github.io/merger/